MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/fetchxml/reference/index.md

 Use these elements to compose a query using FetchXml to retrieve data from Dataverse.
 [Learn how to query data using FetchXml](../overview.md).

-These elements are a subset of the elements described in the [FetchXml schema](../../fetchxml-schema.md).
 Use these elements to define queries to retrieve data in the following use cases:

 - Using the SDK for .NET [FetchExpression](xref:Microsoft.Xrm.Sdk.Query.FetchExpression) class with the `RetrieveMultiple` message.
 - Using the Dataverse Web API as described in [Use FetchXml with Web API](../../webapi/use-fetchxml-web-api.md).
 - [Using a message that has a parameter that requires a query defined using FetchXml](../overview.md#use-fetchxml-as-a-message-parameter).

-This reference does not include elements defined in the [FetchXml schema](../../fetchxml-schema.md) used in defining views for model-driven application or reports that use FetchXml to define the query.
+This reference does not include elements or attributes used in defining views for model-driven application or reports that use FetchXml to define the query.
 [Learn more about customizing model-driven app views with code](../../../model-driven-apps/customize-entity-views.md).

 |Element|Description|